Discount past tense

 • However, if statements which raised doubts were discounted, it might have such serious consequences.
 (Past Simple)

-Along with discount, words are popular endure and concentrate.
+Along with discount, words are popular kick out and master.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.